manzik/itemizer/README.md

     }
 }
 ```
-Where entity is the type of object you are submitting.
+Where "entity" is the type of object you are submitting.
 For example, to add a new product you can do:

 `POST` /api/v1/products/